 When you have the lead, you can nurture it using multiple marketing channels.

-You now know almost everything that an ecommerce paid marketer should know to start selling products online.
-Our purpose was to cover only the essentials because you can get other information about Facebook for ecommerce on the internet easily.
+You now have almost all the information that an ecommerce paid marketer should have to start selling products online.
+Our purpose was to cover the essentials because you can get other information about Facebook for ecommerce on the internet, or by getting in touch with us!